particle-iot/docs/firmware/firmware.md

 }
 ```

-Currently the application supports the creation of up to 4 different cloud functions.
+Up to 15 cloud functions may be registered and each function name is limited to a maximum of 12 characters.

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function can return any integer; `-1` is commonly used for a failed function call.

-The length of the `funcKey` is limited to a max of 12 characters.
-If you declare a function name longer than 12 characters the function will not be registered.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
 This argument length is limited to a max of 63 characters.